aplteam/Cider/docs/Cider-User-Guide.md

 This file, if it exists, it situated in a folder `.cider` that lives in the user's home folder on all platforms.
 For example, for a user JohnDoe the path would be `C:\Users\JohnDoe\.cider` on Windows, on Linux it would be `/home/JohnDoe/.cider` etc.

-This folder does not only host the global config file, it's also the place where the file with alias definitions (`aliase.txt`) is saved as well as the file `cider.config.template` that is used as a template when a new project is created.
+This folder does not only host the global config file, it's also the place where the file with alias definitions (`aliase.txt`) is saved as well as the file `cider.config.template` which is used as a template (hence the name) whenever a new project is created.

 #### Project configuration

-Every Cider project has a configuration file called `cider.config` that is saved in the root of the project's folder.
+Every Cider project has a configuration file called `cider.config` which is saved in the root of the project's folder.

 When a new project is created, a copy of the file `cider.config.template` is copied from the global configuration folder (see above) into the root of the new project.